Team-29-TickFrame/Tickframe_team_29/reports/week4/README.md

 product, or runnable artifact screenshots should be added there when public links may not be inspectable by graders.

-## Current Product Status and Next Steps
+## Current Product Status

-Tickframe has a runnable Docker Compose product foundation with live exchange collectors, persisted candles and metrics, real-time analytics UI, observability, and an experimental ML pattern baseline.
+The Tickframe MVP v2 is fully functional and provides:

+- Live Binance and Bybit market monitoring
+- Historical candle and metric storage
+- Real-time dashboards
+- Latency monitoring
+- Experimental ML pattern recognition
+- Automated testing and CI quality gates

+The current increment has successfully passed customer review and UAT.

 Next steps: